Azure Information Protection client administrator guide

 A PowerShell module to apply and remove classification labels and protection from files.

-This module includes cmdlets to install and configure the Azure Information Protection scanner (currently in preview) that runs as a service on Windows Server.
+This module includes cmdlets to install and configure the Azure Information Protection scanner that runs as a service on Windows Server.
 This service lets you discover, classify, and protect files on data stores such as network shares and SharePoint Server libraries.

 The Rights Management client that communicates with Azure Rights Management (Azure RMS) or Active Directory Rights Management Services (AD RMS).